-This section provides guidance for certifying coastal protection structures for use in the NFIP and outlines methods for analyzing the stability and effects of coastal structures during 1-percent-annual-chance flood conditions
+This section provides guidance for evaluating coastal protection structures for an FIS.
+This section outlines methods for analyzing the stability and effects of coastal structures during 1-percent-annual-chance flood conditions

 D.3.8.1 Purpose and Overview

 Because coastal structures can significantly affect local topography and flood hazards, the evaluation of coastal structures is a necessary part of any flood hazard study.
 The evaluation should, where possible, determine whether a coastal structure will survive the 1-percent-annual-chance flood and provide protection to upland areas.